Right to Repair

 US EPA Issues Guidance Allowing NOx Sensors to Replace DEF Quality Sensors in Diesel Engines

-The US EPA issued guidance on March 26, 2026, allowing diesel engine manufacturers to use NOx sensors instead of dedicated urea quality sensors (UQS) for DEF monitoring.
-This flexibility enables manufacturers to reduce engine shutdown risks caused by sensor failures and allows for fleet software updates without violating Clean Air Act anti-tampering provisions.
+The US EPA issued guidance in March 2026 permitting diesel engine manufacturers to use NOx sensors instead of dedicated urea quality sensors for monitoring diesel exhaust fluid.
+This flexibility allows manufacturers to mitigate engine shutdown risks and implement fleet-wide software updates without violating Clean Air Act anti-tampering provisions.

 epa.govUnited StatesUnited States